 These artichokes are billed as an appetizer, but I love them as a side dish, too.
 The artichokes are trimmed and steamed, then they are finished off on the grill for a smoky flavor.
 Drizzled with melted butter, rosemary and a little Parmesan cheese, you’ll want to make extras.
 Bonus: Because they’re messy, kids love ’em!

 Thanks to its meaty texture, nutrient-dense eggplant is the star in this burger recipe.
-You’ll whisk an Italian-style dressing, made of olive oil, balsamic vinegar and Italian seasoning, onto thick eggplant slices.
+You’ll whisk an Italian-style dressing, made of olive oil (I recommend swapping for avocado oil), balsamic vinegar and Italian seasoning, onto thick eggplant slices.
 Grill the eggplant first, then grill the halloumi cheese; if you substitute another cheese, like mozzarella or feta, skip grilling it or you’ll have a real mess on your hands!

 After your eggplant slices and cheese are grilled, assemble the burgers by stacking one slice of eggplant, another of cheese and a dollop of pesto (try my homemade Basil-Tomato Pesto) onto a bun.
 Top with lettuce, tomato and any other favorite burger fixings, and enjoy.